jgacton/jgacton/README.md

 # Hi there 👋
-### I am a university student in the UK studying for a BSc in mathematics & computer science (joint honours).
+## I am a university student in the UK studying for a BSc in mathematics & computer science.

 <!--
 **jgacton/jgacton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.